questbook/blog/content/posts/aug-2022-release.md

 Embedded in Questbook's latest release is an inbrowser app-specific wallet, called the Zero Wallet.
 This Zero Wallet, gives users a zero click login into Questbook.
 Also, this wallet is not responsible for any financial transactions.
 The wallet balance of the Zero Wallet is always zero.

 Users can now all of the following on chain, without paying gas!
-- Setup new DAOs
+- Setup new domains
 - Create grants, bounties, job openings etc
 - Review and evaluate applications
-- Invite team members to the DAO
+- Invite team members to the domain
 - Pay out the applicants

 Users don't need to install a browser wallet extension, don't need to know "which chain", don't need to pay gas - and still have all of their interactions recorded onchain, and be transparent to the community on how treasury capital is being deployed.